phnx-im/docs/src/spec/authentication_service/connection_establishment.md

 }
 ```

-When discovering a user, the initiator fetches the connection packages the user's client.
+When discovering a user, the initiator fetches a connection package for the user's client.
 The initiator then creates a new group and sends a `ConnectionEstablishmentPackage` to the responder's client.

 ```rust
 struct ConnectionEstablishmentPackage {